jsmvalente/ldRouting/README.md

 # ldRouting

-ldRouting is the reference implementation of a lightning distributed routing node.
-It is written in [golang](https://golang.org/) and in it's current state, is capable of:
+ldRouting is the reference implementation of lightning distributed routing.
+The software is written in [golang](https://golang.org/) and in it's current state, is capable of:

 - [x] Find Routes between two public lighting nodes
 - [x] Register new LDR addresses